 You're not just thinking about how to pitch your research to a funder.
 You're developing a concept note because this is what you want to achieve in the world.

-“You are not chasing that funding.
+“That way, you are not chasing that funding.
 You're still in control of what you want to do.
-And it is a hugely valuable document for your own clarification.”
+And it is a hugely valuable document to develop for your own clarification.”

 “A targeted concept note should position your research as a clear match to a funder’s priorities and giving history.”